ajakaja/ajakaja.github.io/about.md

 ### about this:

-I'm interested in a lot of things, but somewhat more nervous about talking about them online and under my real name, so mostly I've been writing about math.
-Math is interesting, though, so that's okay.
-Recently I've been trying to write about some other stuff as well.
+Everything feels a little bit broken and confusing.
+I'm idly interested in any work towards correcting that, and this blog is my small attempt at contributing.
+So far I have mostly been writing about math because having strong opinions about math is less nerve-wracking that having strong opinions about other subjects.
+I'm slowly trying to branch out into other subjects, though.